icon-project/documentation/howto/how-to-generate-a-transaction-signature.md

 ---
-title: "How to Generate Transaction Signature"
+title: "How to generate a transaction signature"
 ---

 When a user sends a transaction, they need to sign the data with their own private key.
 There are two major steps involved in signing the transaction, serializing the original transaction data and generating a signature with user's own private key.
 This document describes the process of generating a digital signature of transaction data.